rotexdegba/benchmarkorms/README.md

 - Install composer dependencies
 >composer install

 - Run migrations to setup the db (it will default to sqlite if you haven't modified **phinx.php**)
+    - Please edit **phinx.php** and put in the credentials for a mysql, postgres or Microsoft SqlServer instance.
+Sqlite is discouraged because of the limitation below:

+    > SQLite defines a maximum of 999 parameters to be passed as arguments to a statement, controlled by SQLITE_MAX_VARIABLE_NUMBER.
+Because of this, when eager loading related data for a fetch (which would lead to queries like where foreign_key IN (?,?, .... , ?, ?) being passed to PDO under the hood), the query must not have more than 999 ? placeholders, implying that we have to limit the chunk of recordsets to retrieve in each iteration to <= 999.
+    Which also means we can't fetch all the records from a table with more than 999 records at once, we have to specify a limit value to fetch the records in chunks.
+Mysql does not have this limitation & I am guessing postgres & sqlsvr do not have this limitation.

 >./vendor/bin/phinx --verbose migrate

 > The migrations take about 1 to 2 minutes to run.

+- Edit the following db connection config files for the following ORMs:
+    - **Atlas.Orm & LeanORM:** `./pdo.php`
+    - **Laravel Eloquent:** `./eloquent-config.php`

 Run the benchmarks